naowalrahman/dotfiles/README.md

 # dotfiles
 These are my current dotfiles for Arch Linux with i3wm as the window manager.

+Whenever I make any major change to my dotfiles, I'll be reflecting those changes in this repository.

 ### Apps used:
 - system monitor: bashtop
 - browser: Brave